hitokiri-mata/katacoda-courses/kubernetes-fundamentals/playground-1.17/step1-k8s.md

 Katacoda has just started a fresh Kubernetes cluster for you.
 Verify it's ready for your use.
 This is a playground where to can experiment with Kubernetes version 1.17.

+> EXPERIMENTAL: This playground is currently experiencing startup problems and we are working on resolving this issue.

 `kubectl version --short && \
 kubectl get componentstatus && \
 kubectl get nodes && \